aaronpowell/aaronpowell.github.io/src/content/posts/2008-09-27-using-linq-to-do-email-templates.md

 &nbsp;
 </p>
 <p>
-So noew we have our class stubbed up, the constructor takes a path to an XML document and then we use a <span class="const">XDocument</span> object to traverse into our XML and find the subject and body.
-The Subject and Body properties are made with private setters so that you can't edit the subject accidently.
+So now we have our class stubbed up, the constructor takes a path to an XML document and then we use a <span class="const">XDocument</span> object to traverse into our XML and find the subject and body.
+The Subject and Body properties are made with private setters so that you can't edit the subject accidentally.
 Also, so that you can reuse the current loaded template the "Generate" methods will return a string rather than replacing the contents of the current object.
 </p>
 <p>
-<strong>Step 3, writing the Generater</strong>
+<strong>Step 3, writing the Generator</strong>
 </p>
 <p>
 This is where the fun bit comes in, we're going to use Reflection to find all the properties of our Generic class and then write it to a source.